Board

 Director

-Allie has lived in Brooklyn for seven years, moving with her husband, and two children (and dog) from Brooklyn Heights to Cobble Hill in August of 2020.
-Allie is a marketing consultant on brand partnerships, having worked for companies across a variety of industries (CPG, tech, payments, transportation).
-Her main interests include historic preservation, increasing green spaces, and community outreach and she looks forward to finding ways to make Cobble Hill an even better place to live.
+Allie has lived in Brooklyn for nine years, moving with her husband, two children, and dog from Brooklyn Heights to Cobble Hill in August of 2020.
+Allie runs a marketing consultancy focusing on brand partnership across a variety of industries (CPG, tech, fitness).
+Her main interests include pedestrian safety, increasing green spaces, and historic preservation.
 In her free time, you can find Allie sitting on her stoop (or a neighbor's stoop) and spending time with her kids in Cobble Hill Park.

 Director